 Honey is a very popular alternative sweetener and very attractive to those who are interested in natural and unaltered foods.
 Unfortunately, of all of they syrups, it contains the most calories (304 in 100 grams) and carbs (82.4 in 100 grams).
 Luckily, Honey does contain more vitamins & minerals than agave & corn syrup.
 In 100 grams, daily percentages are 3% iron & B3, 2% zinc, & 1% calcium, magnesium & potassium.

 When compared with the syrups listed above, it becomes clear that maple syrup is the best choice.
 It has the lowest number of calories; only 260, and carbs; only 67 in 100 grams.
 When it comes to vitamins & minerals, maple syrup is beat only by its more concentrated form: maple sugar.
-In the same quantity, it contains 138% daily manganese, 15% zinc, 10% calcium, 6% magnesium, 5% potassium, and 1% iron.
+In 100 grams (about 1/3 cup) of syrup, there is 138% daily manganese, 15% zinc, 10% calcium, 6% magnesium, 5% potassium, and 1% iron.
 In addition to these, it also contains 6% B1 and a whopping 106% B2.
 It also contains the same allure as honey in that it is an all natural product that has endured very minimal processing.

 Substituting Maple Products